Skip to main content

 Mouth care responsibility is not just for nursing colleagues; it is also for other health care professionals including doctors, speech and language therapists, dietitians, occupational therapists, and pharmacists.
 Everyone should be aware of good oral health care.

-Mouth care should be completed (inpatients) or encouraged (community) for all patient’s minimum twice daily using appropriate products and equipment deemed suitable for that person, however if a patient is nil by mouth, we recommended this is completed or encouraged at least 4 times per day where possible.
+Mouth care should be completed (inpatients) or encouraged (community) for all patient’s minimum twice daily using appropriate products and equipment deemed suitable for that person, however if a patient is nil by mouth, we recommended this is completed or encouraged at least 4 times per day when possible.

 Mouth Care Matters has an abundance of resources available: